FuluMO/CoffeeShopAnalysis/README.md

 PRODUCT SALES PERFOMANCE

-Offer deals that Combine slow moving items with popular ones to maximise exposure and drive sales EG discount for Grande Coffee + 1 flavour
+- Offer deals that Combine slow moving items with popular ones to maximise exposure and drive sales EG discount for Grande Coffee + 1 flavour

-Consider removing underperforming products such as the packaged chocolate
+- Consider removing underperforming products such as the packaged chocolate

-customer behavior
+CUSTOMER BEHAVIOUR

-Run promotions and offer discounts during off peak times such as sundays and evenings to increase traffic and sales eg get 20% off the 2nd coffee when you bring a friend or when you tag us on social media.
+- Run promotions and offer discounts during off peak times such as sundays and evenings to increase traffic and sales eg get 20% off the 2nd coffee when you bring a friend or when you tag us on social media.

-Offer drink + pastry/sandwich/bakery combo deals for peak periods
+- Offer drink + pastry/sandwich/bakery combo deals for peak periods

-Encourage bulk orders for office group runs buy giving a drink for free when they order 5+ drinks
+- Encourage bulk orders for office group runs buy giving a drink for free when they order 5+ drinks

 - Offer deals that Combine slow moving items with popular ones to maximise exposure and drive sales EG discount for Medium Coffee + 1 flavour